An LLM Agentic Approach for Legal-Critical Software: A Case Study for Tax Prep Software: Related Work

 \subsubsection{Agent-Based Code Generation.}

 Several studies focus on agent-based code generation and testing.
 For instance, AgentCoder~\cite{huang2023agentcoder} organizes agents to generate and refine code through iterative feedback, creating a modular structure for complex tasks.
-Similarly, CodeChain~\cite{le2024codechain} divides projects into smaller, manageable sub-tasks handled by separate agents, allowing for better integration to address intricate coding requirements.
+Similarly, CodeChain~\cite{le2024codechain} divides projects into smaller, manageable sub-modules refined through self-revisions, allowing for better integration to address intricate coding tasks.
 In a related approach, SoapFL~\cite{qin2024agentfl} includes agents dedicated to validation and fault identification, ensuring that issues are promptly identified.
 Recent frameworks such as ReAct~\cite{yao2023react} and Reflexion~\cite{shinn2023reflexion} emphasize the benefits of interleaving reasoning with action and self-reflection.